Thoracic aortic aneurysm

 - Write down key personal information, including a family history of heart disease, aneurysms or connective tissue disease.

 - Make a list of all medications, vitamins or supplements that you take.

 - Take a family member or friend along, if possible.
 Sometimes it can be difficult to recall all of the information provided to you during an appointment.
 Someone who accompanies you may remember something that you missed or forgot.

 - Be prepared to discuss your diet, exercise habits and tobacco use.
-If you don't already follow a diet or exercise routine, be ready to talk to your doctor about any challenges you might face in getting started.
-Be sure to tell your doctor if you're a current or former smoker.
+If you don't already follow a diet or exercise routine, tell your care provider about any challenges you might face in getting started.
+Be sure to tell your health care provider if you're a current or former smoker.

-Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
+Your time with your health care provider is limited, so preparing a list of questions will help you make the most of your time together.
 List your questions from most important to least important in case time runs out.
-For an aortic aneurysm, some basic questions to ask your doctor include:
+For an aortic aneurysm, some basic questions to ask your health care provider include: